gabejg/Data-Science-Toolbox-Assessment-0/README.md

 ## Evidence

-The evidence for each persons work is found in their respective folders
+The evidence for each persons work is found in their respective folders.